Pamela L. Reeves: Early life and education

-Legal career
+Career

 From 1979 to 1985 she worked as an associate at the law firm of Griffin, Burkhalter, Cooper & Reeves and from 1985 to 1987 as an associate at Morrison, Morrison, Tyree & Dickenson.
 From 1987 to 2002, she worked at the law firm of Watson, Hollow & Reeves.
 She formed the law firm of Reeves, Herbert & Anderson, P.A. in Knoxville, in 2002, where she practiced mediation and litigation concentrated in the area of employment and contract matters.
 From 1998 to 1999, she served as the first woman President of the Tennessee Bar Association.
 In 2019, the Tennessee Bar Association awarded Reeves the Judicial Excellence Award and the first-ever Professionalism Award.
 A few days before her death, the University of Tennessee bestowed her with the University's Distinguished Alumna Award.

 Reeves's legal work centered largely on discrimination suits.
 She was involved in a sexual harassment-related case involving the TVA just months after receiving her law license, and would go on to represent both plaintiffs and defendants in discrimination-related cases throughout her career.
 She also worked as a mediator in sexual harassment cases; during her time at Watson, Hollow & Reeves, she represented government agencies and government officials who, in her words, "had gotten into trouble."
 In an interview, she named Meritor Savings Bank v.
 Vinson, which recognized sexual harassment as a violation of Title VII of the Civil Rights Act of 1964, as her favorite Supreme Court decision.

 Federal judicial service

-On May 16, 2013, President Barack Obama nominated Reeves to serve as a United States District Judge of the United States District Court for the Eastern District of Tennessee, to the seat being vacated by Judge Thomas W. Phillips, who eventually took senior status on August 1, 2013.
+On May 16, 2013, President Barack Obama nominated Reeves to serve as a United States district judge of the United States District Court for the Eastern District of Tennessee, to the seat being vacated by Judge Thomas W. Phillips, who eventually took senior status on August 1, 2013.
 Her nomination was reported out of committee on January 16, 2014.
-The motion to invoke cloture was agreed to on March 5, 2014, by a vote of 62–37.
-Her nomination was confirmed later that day by a vote of 99–0.
-She received her judicial commission on March 7, 2014, and she became Chief Judge on April 1, 2019.
+The motion to invoke cloture was agreed to on March 5, 2014 by a 62–37 vote.
+Her nomination was confirmed later that day by a 99–0 vote.
+She received her judicial commission on March 7, 2014, and she became chief judge on April 1, 2019.